If you call an ambulance in Chester County, you’ll have a longer ride and a longer wait at a crowded hospital

 “I don’t want to make it political, but unfortunately, I don’t think they thought about the patients,” said Joe Miles, the EMS manager for Keystone Valley.

-Jennersville’s shutdown has left an equal hole in southern Chester County, putting health care out of reach for a sizable portion of a county of more than 538,000 people.
+Jennersville’s shutdown has left a similarly sized hole in southern Chester County, putting health care out of reach for a sizable portion of a county of more than 538,000 people.

 Chester County now has just three hospitals — none of which are in the western or southern part of the county.